There are three primary forms of notetaking assistance:

 Peer notetaker.
 In some cases, a peer notetaker can provide class notes.
 SAS can help find peer notetakers.

 Many options may be available to students directly through their professors.
 Students should reach out to their professors and see what they might be able to provide that could serve for this accommodation.

-If there are no resources available from the professor, students should reach out to SAS to discuss notetaking alternatives.
+If there are no (or insufficient) resources available from the professor, students should reach out to SAS to discuss notetaking alternatives.